Community Halls Project

 - Provide an efficient and effectively managed network of community halls across the County

 - Provides venues for people to meet and participate in the life of their communities and neighborhoods.

 - Community halls will meet the foreseeable recreation, cultural, social and sporting needs of the community.

 - County-owned facilities are only part of a network of community halls and meeting facilities available to the community.

-- To provide a guide to decision-making on hall or community halls proposals and facility divestment.
+- Provide a guide to decision-making on hall or community halls proposals and facility divestment.

-- To inform the community about the County’s approach to the Community Halls Project.
+- Inform the community about the County’s approach to the Community Halls Project.

-- To engage the community and receive feedback and input.
+- Engage the community and receive feedback and input.

-- The geographical spread of available community halls for community use
+- Geographical spread of available community halls for community use

 - Opportunities for community partnerships